fermyon/developer/content/spin/v2/cron-trigger.md

 ---

-Spin has built-in support for creating and running components driven by time.
+Spin has experimental support for creating and running components driven by time.
 This page covers Spin options that are specific to the Spin Cron Trigger.
+Please note, that there are only working Cron Trigger app samples written in [Rust](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-rust) and [Python](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-python) at present.

+> Please note: You can not `spin deploy` an application to Fermyon Cloud if it uses `cron` because Non-HTTP triggers are not supported in Fermyon Cloud.

-The [experimental Cron trigger for Spin](https://github.com/fermyon/spin-trigger-cron) allows you to write and deploy workloads, in a similar fashion to the Cron command-line utility.
-Let's look at how to set this up and deploy a web application that is driven by time.
+Let's look at how the [experimental Cron trigger for Spin](https://github.com/fermyon/spin-trigger-cron) allows you to deploy a web application that is driven by time.

 ## Specifying a Cron Trigger